computational-psychology/hrl/docs/templates/likert-responses.md

 FONTSIZE = 25
 ```

 To change the scale, edit this list.
-Five options with a labelled midpoint is a
+Five options with a labeled midpoint is a
 common choice, but the code below works for any odd or even number.